-Material business risks are those risks that are the most significant areas of uncertainty or exposure that could adversely impact on the achievement of Company objectives.
+Material business risks are those risks that are the most significant areas of uncertainty or exposure that could adversely impact on the achievement of Company's objectives.

 Management, as part of their responsibility for the operations of the Company, is also responsible for ensuring that risks are identified in a prospective manner, controls implemented to mitigate those risks and appropriate review procedures established to ensure that the controls in place are operating effectively.

 If new material risks are identified or if controls over existing risks are not operating effectively, these should be reported to the Board for consideration along with recommendations by management, covering new or existing controls and review processes, which would mitigate the risks.

 As stated above, the Audit and Risk Committee operates under a charter approved by the Board.
 The Audit and Risk Committee's role includes making recommendations to the Board in relation to changes that should be made to Opthea's risk management framework or to the risk appetite set by the Board and business risk management including risk plans, processes and profile and insurance adequacy.
 The membership of the Audit and Risk Committee is set out in Principle 4.
+For details on the number of meetings of the Audit and Risk Committee held during the year and the attendees at those meetings, including previous members of the Audit and Risk Committee, refer to the Directors' Report in the Annual Report under the section headed 'Directors Meetings'.

 The Board oversees an annual assessment of the effectiveness of risk management and internal compliance and control.

 The responsibility for undertaking and assessing risk management and internal control effectiveness is delegated to management.
-At the Company's Audit and Risk Committee meeting held in May 2020, management presented their annual risk review.
+At the Company's Audit and Risk Committee meeting held in June 2023, management presented their annual risk review.

 As is required by the Board, management is required to assess risk management and associated internal compliance and control procedures and report back on the efficiency and effectiveness of these controls and processes.

-The report was considered by the Audit and Risk Committee and noted by the Board at the Board meeting held in May 2020.
+The report was considered by the Audit and Risk Committee and noted by the Board at the Board meeting held in September 2023.

-Management, with the assistance of its insurance broker, undertook an annual review, in May 2020, of the Company's insurance requirements to ensure appropriate coverage.
+Management, with the assistance of its insurance broker, undertook an annual review, of the Company's insurance requirements to ensure appropriate coverage.